rau03/landing-page-cr/README.md

 # landing-page-cr

 Odin Project Landing Page project.
-This project will showcase Why Pickleball is So Awesome.
 The project will be built with HTML and CSS.
 I will use Flexbox.